bentoml/BentoVLLM/mistral-small-3.1-24b-instruct-2503/README.md

 <div align="center">
-    <h1 align="center">Self-host Mistral Small 3.1 24B Instruct 2503 with vLLM and BentoML</h1>
+    <h1 align="center">Self-host Mistral Small 3.1 24B Instruct 2503 with Vision and Reasoning capabilities with vLLM and BentoML</h1>
 </div>

-This is a BentoML example project, showing you how to serve and deploy Mistral Small 3.1 24B Instruct 2503 using [vLLM](https://vllm.ai), a high-throughput and memory-efficient inference engine.
+This is a BentoML example project, showing you how to serve and deploy Mistral Small 3.1 24B Instruct 2503 with Vision and Reasoning capabilities using [vLLM](https://vllm.ai), a high-throughput and memory-efficient inference engine.

 See [here](https://docs.bentoml.com/en/latest/examples/overview.html) for a full list of BentoML example projects.